saveenr/usql-tutorial/joins/antisemijoin.md

 # ANTISEMIJOIN

-An ANTISEMIJOIN is well .. .the opposite of SEMIJOIN
+An **ANTISEMIJOIN** is the opposite of **SEMIJOIN**

-There are two variants: LEFT ANTISEMIJOIN and RIGHT ANTI SEMIJOIN.
+There are two variants:
-* LEFT SEMIJOIN -> Give only those rows in the left rowset that DO NOT have a matching row in the right rowset.
+* **LEFT ANTISEMIJOIN** -> Give only those rows in the left RowSet that DO NOT have a matching row in the right rowset.
-* RIGHT SEMIJOIN -> Give only those rows in the right rowset that DO NOT have a matching row in the left rowset.
+* **RIGHT ANTISEMIJOIN** -> Give only those rows in the right RowSet that DO NOT have a matching row in the left RowSet.

-SQL has an ANTIJOIN (http://en.wikipedia.org/wiki/Relational_algebra#Antijoin) operator, but U-SQL does not.

-Find all departments that don’t have an employee listed in the employees rowset
+Find all departments that don’t have an employee listed in the employees RowSet.

 ```
 @left_antisemijoin =